KevinBotana/KevinBotana/README.md

 I'm a **20-year-old aspiring cybersecurity professional** with a passion for protecting digital environments.
 Currently, I'm pursuing a **Bachelor's in Cybersecurity** at Miami Dade College, where I’m honing my skills and preparing to make a meaningful impact in the field by **December 2024**.

 ## 💡 About Me
 Ever since I started exploring the world of cybersecurity, I’ve been captivated by the challenges it presents.
-From conducting hands-on labs on **TryHackMe** to earning certifications like **CompTIA Security+** and **ISC2 Certified in Cybersecurity**, I am committed to expanding my knowledge and expertise.
+From conducting numerous hands-on labs from **TryHackMe** on my own homelab, to earning certifications like **CompTIA Security+** and **ISC2 Certified in Cybersecurity**, I am committed to expanding my knowledge and expertise.

 ## 🛠️ Technical Skills
 - **Operating Systems**: Windows, Linux